Eviction of assured tenants

 The legal reasons that a landlord can give to end an assured tenancy are called grounds for eviction.

 There are mandatory grounds and discretionary grounds.
 Check your notice to see which grounds your landlord is using.
 They can use more than 1 ground.

 The court must order you to leave your home if your landlord proves a mandatory ground at a court hearing.

 Examples of mandatory grounds include:

-	- more than 8 weeks' rent arrears owing, or two months if you pay your rent monthly, at the time the notice was served and at the date of the court hearing
+Ground 8 - at least 8 weeks' rent arrears when you get the notice and at the date of the court hearing

 Examples of discretionary grounds include:

 Ground 10 - some rent arrears when you get notice and when court action starts